 - State of the Art Firewalls and Malware Database: IoT vendors and carriers should engage the proper state-of-the-art firewall and anti-malware systems at various nodes and computation points.

 - Periodic Upgrades and Authentications: In general IoT devices are connected to the network using one-time authentication.
 It is advisable that the periodic authentication policy is enforced instead of this.

 In this article, we discussed the various security challenges and threats of an IoT use case.
-We have also go through various measures that need to enforce in a stable ecosystem to minimize the risks.
+We have also gone through various measures that need to enforce in a stable ecosystem to minimize the risks.
 IoT ecosystems are still an active area of research and there is no standard framework that fits all of the IoT use cases.

 This is a guide to IoT Security Challenges.
-Here we discuss the factors, effect and recommended security measures for IoT.
+Here we discuss the factors, effects, and recommended security measures for IoT.
 You may also have a look at the following articles to learn more –